How pipx works

 How it Works

-When installing a package and its binaries (pipx install package
+When installing a package and its binaries on linux (pipx install package) pipx will

 - create directory

-- create or re-use a shared virtual environment that contains shared packaging libraries
+~/.local/share/pipx/venvs/PACKAGE - create or reuse a shared virtual environment that contains shared packaging library

 - create a Virtual Environment in